bw7432/startbootstrap-simple-sidebar/README.md

 [Simple Sidebar](http://startbootstrap.com/template-overviews/simple-sidebar/) is an off canvas sidebar navigation template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

+## Forked changes
+This fork fixes the css issue - the menu is now visible on screens > 768px and collapsed on screens < 768px.
+Toggling works as expected.
+For both small screens and large screens toggling does the opposite - on small screens, it shows the menu and on large screens it hides the menu.
+Enjoy!

 ## Preview

 [![Simple Sidebar Preview](https://startbootstrap.com/assets/img/templates/simple-sidebar.jpg)](https://blackrockdigital.github.io/startbootstrap-simple-sidebar/)